CryptoKitties

 CryptoKitties is a blockchain game developed by Canadian studio Dapper Labs.
-The game allows players to buy, sell, and create NFTs using on Ethereum.
+The game allows players to buy, sell, and create non-fungible tokens (NFTs) using Ethereum.
 These NFTs represent virtual cats.
 The game's popularity in December 2017 congested the Ethereum network, causing it to reach an all-time high in the number of transactions and slowing it down significantly.

 Dapper Labs was spun-off from Axiom Zen.
 Both companies are based in Vancouver, Canada.
 CryptoKitties is the first major game to use blockchains, and one of the earliest examples of a blockchain project designed for recreation.

 Gameplay

 Players purchase, breed and trade virtual cats that have different visual features of varying levels of rarity.
 Players must purchase Ether cryptocurrency to join the game, and spend it to perform each breeding and trade action within the game.